rust-embedded/embedonomicon/src/main.md

 Finally, we associate a symbol to the LMA of `.data`.

 On the Rust side, we zero the `.bss` section and initialize the `.data` section.
 We can reference the symbols we created in the linker script from the Rust code.
-The *addresses* of these symbols are the boundaries of the `.bss` and `.data` sections.
+The *addresses*[^1] of these symbols are the boundaries of the `.bss` and `.data` sections.

+[^1]: The fact that the addresses of the linker script symbols must be used here can be confusing and unintuitive.
+An elaborate explanation for this oddity can be found [here](https://stackoverflow.com/a/40392131).

 The updated reset handler is shown below: